 11) You Could Learn a Foreign Language

 The best way to develop your language skills is to use it day to day in real life situations, and volunteering provides the perfect opportunity to do this.
 You don’t get very far practicing Spanish three hours a week if when you speak English for the other 165 hours of the week, but when spending a significant amount of time abroad you will be speaking a foreign language twenty four hours a day, seven days a week.
 You could be a language genius in no time!
+(If you'd like to partner learning a language with a project you could go to Costa Rica?)

 12) See the Difference You've Made